Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 * Initial release.

 == Privacy ==
-This plugin only injects an external script when enabled and configured.
+This plugin only enables an external script when activated and configured.
 No data is collected or tracked by this plugin.
 Privacy policy and user communication are the responsibility of the site administrator.